Shawnhll/Python-basic-practice/README.md

-###Cnvert temperatures to and from celsius, fahrenheit.
+### Convert temperatures to and from celsius, fahrenheit.

 ```python